 - 2/3 cup cranberry sauce, divided

 - Fresh cracked pepper

-Mix 1 Tbsp. chopped parsley with the cranberries and pecans in a small bowl.
+- Mix 1 Tbsp. chopped parsley with the pomegranate arils and pecans in a small bowl.

-Sprinkle with remaining 1 Tbsp. chopped parsley, drizzle with honey, and dust with fresh cracked pepper.
+- Sprinkle with remaining 1 Tbsp. chopped parsley, drizzle with honey, and then top lightly with fresh cracked pepper.

-Serve immediately with crackers, toasted bread, and/or veggies.
+- Serve immediately with crackers, toasted bread, and/or sliced veggies.